truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 1. Create a new virtual machine as usual, taking note of the following:

-   * Point a bootable CD/DVD device in the virtual hardware to the TrueNAS SCALE installer image (this is usually an <kbd>.iso</kbd>).
+   * Point a bootable CD/DVD device in the virtual hardware to the TrueNAS installer image (this is usually an <kbd>.iso</kbd>).

    * Configure the virtual network card to allow your network to reach it.
      Bridged mode is optimal as this treats the network card as one plugged into a simple switch on the existing network.